 Any board game can work with the digital task cards!
 The key is to focus on games with simple rules and processes, so students can focus on the digital task cards.

 Making nonfiction engaging and interactive does not have to be another thing to add to your to-do list.
-These resources allow you to spend last time creating and planning and more time working with your students.
+These resources allow you to spend less time creating and planning and more time working with your students.
 From puzzles and escape rooms to board games galore, your students will interact with nonfiction text like never before!
 What methods will you use to make nonfiction engaging and interactive in your classroom?

-9. Go on a Comprehension Challenge
+Bonus!
+Go on a Comprehension Challenge

 Students read and examine comprehension passages multiple times in order to complete six tasks and “race” to the finish!
 A little bit of competition helps your students learn and grow as readers and historians!
 Each quest includes the following:

-• Fill in the Blank Reading Passage
+- Fill in the Blank Reading Passage

-• Vocabulary practice
+- Vocabulary practice

-• Crossword Puzzle
+- Crossword Puzzle

-• Text Marking
+- Text Marking

-• True or False Word Scramble
+- True or False Scramble

-• Summary and Supporting Details Graphic Organizer
+- Summary Graphic Organizer